BackendExpert/medical-system/README.md

 - Developed the System
 - Pre-Release Version
 - Basic functions of the System
-- Updating to Version 1.1.0 Relese
+- Updating to Version 1.1.0 Release
 - not updating the site

 ### 1. Version 1.0.0 (17 October 2023)